frontend-workflow-cloud-compiler/docs/docs/start.md

 ## Using the client with a local server

-By default, the client connects to [v1.api.unglue.io](https://v1.api.unglue.io).
-If you have a bad internet connection or you don't want to send your files to our server (we don't record/save any data), you can setup the unglue server by following the *Install* and *Start* instructions in [the server documentation](server.md).
+By default, the client connects to [v1.api.unglue.io](https://v1.api.unglue.io). **The public API is limited to `16mb` body size and timeouts after `180 seconds`.**
+If you have a bad internet connection or you don't want to send your files to the public server (we don't record/save any data), you can setup the unglue server by following the *Install* and *Start* instructions in [the server documentation](server.md).

 After successfull setup of you own server you have to run the unglue client with the parameter `--server=<domain>:<port>` where domain and port is the address of your local server instance.